Master in e-Governance: Career Path

 Vision:

-• To create a new generation of leaders who are equipped to effectively use technology to improve government services and operations.
+• To create a new generation of leaders equipped to use technology to effectively improve government services and operations.

 • To promote the use of technology to enhance the quality of life for citizens and communities.